Knowledgeable In-Context Tuning: Exploring and Exploiting Factual Knowledge for In-Context Learning: The Proposed KICT Framework

 \textbf{Remarks}.
-Most recent works~\cite{Hu2022Knowledgeable, Zhao2021Calibrate} focus on prediction calibration.
-Different from them, we fully exploit prior knowledge from the large-scale corpus to debias, instead of only utilizing in-domain data or designing task-agnostic content-free input (e.g., ``N/A'').
+While most related works~\cite{Hu2022Knowledgeable, Zhao2021Calibrate} concentrate on prediction calibration, our approach distinguishes itself by leveraging a priori knowledge from a large-scale corpus to debias outputs.
+This contrasts with methods that rely solely on in-domain data or utilize task-agnostic, content-free inputs (e.g., ``N/A'').